RenderKit/embree/doc/src/compilation.md

   is used as a tasking system, search the library in this directory tree.

++ `EMBREE_TBB_COMPONENT`: The component/libary name of Intel® Threading
+  Building Blocks (TBB).
+Embree searches for this library name (default: tbb) when TBB is used as tasking system.

 + `EMBREE_TBB_POSTFIX`: If Intel® Threading Building Blocks (TBB) is used as a tasking system, link to tbb<EMBREE_TBB_POSTFIX>.(so,dll,lib).
   Defaults to the empty string.